mapineda/blog/_posts/2017-01-08-aws-s3-static-site-tutorial.markdown

   <h3>Le Grand Tutorial</h3>
   <p>
   Alright, you've made it this far.
 Great!
 Let's get to it.
 This tutorial assumes you've already made a free AWS account.
-Go ahead and log in.
+Go ahead and <a href='https://aws.amazon.com/console/' target='blank'>log in</a>.
   </p>